Improving Speaker Assignment in Speaker-Attributed ASR for Real Meeting Applications: Experimental settings

 \subsubsection{Simulated multi-speaker LibriSpeech corpus}

 To achieve optimal performance in AMI, it is imperative to undergo pretraining with a larger and cleaner dataset \cite{kanda2021large,yang2023simulating,cui2023}.
 We pretrained the SA-ASR model on distant-microphone multi-speaker data simulated using the LibriSpeech corpus \cite{panayotov2015LibriSpeech}.
 We utilized the train-960 and dev-clean subsets to construct our training and development datasets, creating a far-field microphone and multi-speaker set with 960 hours for training and 20 hours for development.
 We generate Room impulse responses (RIRs) using the gpuRIR toolkit \cite{diaz2021gpurir}.
 The length, width and the height of the room are randomly drawn in the range of 3 to 8~m and 2.4 to 3~m, respectively.
 The microphone and speaker positions are randomly sampled with the constraints that the microphone is at most 0.5~m away from the room center, the speakers are at least 0.5~m away from the walls, and their heights are 0.6 to 0.8~m above the middle plane.
 The RT60 value is randomly drawn in the range of 0.4 to 1~s.
-A multi-speaker signal is generated by randomly drawing one utterance from each of 1 to 3 speakers, mixing these utterances convolved by RIRs, and concatenating the corresponding transcripts separated by the \textless sc\textgreater\ token.
+Each multi-speaker signal is generated by randomly drawing one utterance from each of 1 to 3 speakers, mixing these utterances convolved by RIRs, and concatenating the corresponding transcripts separated by the \textless sc\textgreater\ token.
 The start time of each utterance is shifted relative to the previous one, with a delay ranging from 0.5 seconds to the maximum duration of the previous utterance.
 This realistic choice also guarantees the first-in-first-out principle behind SOT.
-Each multi-speaker signal is linked to 8 speaker embedding templates, encompassing both the actual speakers in the signal and templates from randomly selected speakers out of the 2,484 LibriSpeech speakers.
+Each multi-speaker signal is linked to 8 speaker profiles\footnote{We chose a higher number to train a robust model, as real-life diarization results may identify more speakers than actually present.}, encompassing both the actual speakers in the signal and templates from randomly selected speakers out of the 2,484 LibriSpeech speakers.
 Speaker embeddings are computed as the average of two random enrollment sentences for each speaker.